manicprone/joint-kit/README.md

 Not ready for public use until version 0.1.0 - Syntax and logic are in frequent flux.

+The majority of this README content will eventually be migrated into a user's guide format.

 <br />

 ## Table of Contents

 * [Prerequisites][section-prerequisites]
 * [Install][section-install]
+* [Example Usage][section-example-usage]
 * [Joint Actions][section-joint-actions]
 * [The JSON Syntax][section-the-json-syntax]
 * [The Joint Concept][section-the-joint-concept]